January 19, 2025

 • Solution:

-• Repot if the roots are cramped, using fresh potting mix.
+• Repot if the roots are cramped.

 Pests

-• Common Culprits: Spider mites, mealybugs, or scale insects.
+• Common Culprits: Spider mites, mealybugs or scale insects.

 • Solution:

-• Wipe leaves with a damp cloth to remove pests.
+• Wipe the leaves with a cloth to get rid of pests.

 Droopy Leaves